KenKundert/engfmt/README.rst

    >>> strip('1.4204e9Hz')
    '1.4204e9'

-Notice that the output of *text* functions always include the units and the output of *str* functions do not.
+Notice that the output of base functions always include the units and the output of *_strip* functions do not.

 The output of the *to_text_strip* and *to_text* is always rounded to the desired precision, which can be specified as an argument to these functions.